tsackton/taelgar/People/Extraplanar Powers/Cloudspinner.md

 *So she watches, and she waits, and she hopes, for the day when she will be free, and when [[Amberglow]] will once again be a realm of beauty and wonder.
 Until then, she will continue to fight, and to dream, and to hold onto the memory of what once was, and what could be again.

-*And our story fades from the Cloudspinner, and turns now to the travelers at Lastlight Falls, who may yet have a small role to play in the story of [[Amberglow]].
+*And our story fades from the Cloudspinner, and turns now to the travelers at [[Lastlight Falls]], who may yet have a small role to play in the story of [[Amberglow]].

 %%^End%%